SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

   Takes the `binnie` bins as "blueprints" and merges all reads to generate the new lanelet.

 ### Rinse and Repeat
-Back in mid-2014 while I was frantically finishing the write-up of my thesis, unknown to me Josh prepared a `Makefile` with the purpose of orchestrating this process.
+Whilst designed to function together and co-existing in the same package, `bridgebuilder` is not currently a *push button and acquire bridges* process.
+Luckily for me, back in 2014 while I was frantically finishing the write-up of my undergraduate thesis, Josh had prepared a `Makefile` with the purpose of orchestrating our construction project.

+This was neat, as it accepted a file of filenames (a "fofn") and automatically took care of each step and all of the many intermediate files inbetween.
+More importantly it provided a wrapper for handling submission of jobs to the compute cluster (the "farm").
+The latter was especially great news for me, having spent [most of my first year battling]({% post_url 2015-04-27-what-am-i-doing %}) our [job management system]({% post_url 2015-02-17-sun-grid-engine %}) back in Aberystwyth.

+In theory remapping all 870 lanelets should have been accomplished through one simple submission of `Make` to the farm.
+As you may have guessed by my tone, this was not the case.

+### Ruins
+Shortly before calling it a day back in 2014, Josh gave the orchestrating Makefile a few shots.
+...a mish-mash of segmentation faults, samtools errors....

 * did not attempt to specially detect errors
 * often did not propagate errors with pipes